-After determining which opportunities to pursue, use the data to engage with your prospects by providing them with additional value.
-In this guide, you will learn how to leverage Market Intelligence to improve conversions and win more deals, with a consultative approach.
+After identifying which opportunities to pursue, use Market Intelligence to improve conversions and win more deals with a consultative approach.

 Our Sales Solution experts recommend using one of the following analyses:

-In SimilarWeb PRO, type your prospect/customer's domain in the Search Bar, and follow the instructions below.
+From the Sales Intelligence home page, type your prospect/customer's domain in the Search bar, and follow the instructions below.

 Start by benchmarking your prospect against the industry and competitors.
-Benchmarking a website is an important step to understand the quality of the traffic and evaluate performance with the proper context.
-This analysis will allow your prospect to better understand their growth potential, areas for improvement, and competitor strengths.
+Benchmarking a website is an important step in understanding the quality of the traffic and evaluating performance with the proper context.
+This analysis will allow your prospect to understand better their growth potential, areas for improvement, and competitor strengths.

-On the left-hand navigation bar, go to Traffic & Engagement to understand and benchmark their reach, health, and performance.
+From the left menu, select Traffic and Engagement to understand and benchmark their reach, health, and performance.

 Use the Compare button to add additional domains to the analysis and benchmark your prospect against them.